-The Members of
+The Members of Pacific Industries Limited

 Report on the Standalone Indian Accounting Standards (Ind AS) Financial Statements

-We have audited the accompanying standalone financial statements of Pacific Industrieslimited ("the Company") which comprise the Balance Sheet as at March 312016andthe Statement of Profit and Loss including the statement of OtherComprehensive Income the Cash Flow Statement and the Statement of changes in equity forthe year then ended and a summary of significant accounting policies and otherexplanatory information (hereinafter referred to as Standalone FinancialStatements).
+We have audited the accompanying Standalone Ind AS Financial Statements of PacificIndustries Limited (the Company) which comprise the Balance Sheet as at March31 2019 and the Statement of Profit and Loss including the statement of OtherComprehensive Income the Cash Flow Statement and the Statement of changes in equity forthe year then ended and a summary of significant accounting policies and otherexplanatory information (hereinafter referred to as Standalone FinancialStatements).

 Basis for Qualified Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder Section 143(10) of the Act.
 Our responsibilities under those SAs are furtherdescribed in the Auditor's Responsibilities for the Audit of the Standalone FinancialStatements section of our report.
 We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India together with theethical requirements that are relevant to our audit of the standalone financial statementsunder the provisions of the Act and the Rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the Code of Ethics.
 Webelieve that the audit evidence we have obtained is sufficient and appropriate to providea basis for our opinion.

 Refer Note No. 38 of Notes on standalone Ind AS Financial Statements regardingconfirmation & reconciliation of various Debit and Credit balances appearing undervarious heads & non-provision of exchange fluctuation w.r.t certain old balances.Final reconciliations/confirmations of the same may affect our disclosure.